facebook/watchman/docs/troubleshooting.markdown

 [System Specific Preparation Documentation]( /watchman/docs/install.html#system-specific-preparation) and raise your limits accordingly.

+OS X has a similar internal limit and behavior when that limit is exceeded.
+Unfortunately this limit is not tunable on OS X.

 ### I've changed my limits, how can I clear the warning?